andy-she-hoi/AWS-CICD/README.md

 Review and create the pipeline

-Please note that The pipeline will not run successfully because the buildspec.yml file is not yet available
+_Please note that the pipeline will not run successfully because the buildspec.yml file is not yet available_

 # Step 5: Create the buildspec.yml